-We want to know your views.
+We want to know your views on the redesign of Housing Related Support Services.
 The following information sets out why changes are being proposed, what the proposed changes are and how you can have your say about the changes.

 What are these Support Services?